josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 **Regardless of which option you choose, you need to act fast because your company is bleeding money now as you are reading this.**

 There is a fourth option.
-You let Foundations Orbit help you identify & resolve the issue in a few steps in the next section.
+You use Foundations Orbit to identify & resolve the issue in a few steps in the next section.

 ## Step 7 of 9: The Orbit way